Seagate/cortx-prvsnr/cli/README.md

 - ~~`-r`/`--remote`: specifies the hostspec of the remote host.
 When passed the script performs its commands against remote host instead of the local one.~~
 - `-S`/`--singlenode`: turns on single mode installation.
 Makes sense not for all scripts.
-- `-F`/`--ssh-config`: allows to specify an alternative path to ssh configuration file which is likely makes sense in case of remote host configuration.
 - `-v`/`--verbose`: tells the script to be more verbose.

 [//]: #   (commented by EOS-2410)